Financial Uncertainty and Business Valuations

 Working Through Your Options With a Family Law Attorney

 Overall, the full weight of 2020’s economic shifts will not be clear for a number of years, and it will take the expertise of a knowledgeable Montgomery County family law attorney to calculate your business’s value in a divorce.
 At the Law Offices of Sheryl R. Rentz, P.C., our lead attorney has spent more than 25 years working with forensic accountants and business owners who were in the midst of high-asset divorces.
 We understand just how complex these cases can be, but we also have the tools and resources to help resolve any disputes.
-To discuss your case in a free consultation, call us toll-free at (866) 290-9292.
+To discuss your case in a free consultation, call us at (610) 645-0100.